sequelize/cli/README.md

 This will configure the CLI to always treat `config/database.json` as config file and `db/migrate` as the directory for migrations.

-### CoffeeScript support

-The CLI is compatible with CoffeeScript.
-You can tell the CLI to enable that support via the `--coffee` flag.
-Please note that you'll need to install `js2coffee` and `coffee-script` for full support.

 ### Configuration file